The Bankrate promise

 5. Groceries and dining out

-The campus dining hall is convenient, but most campuses don’t offer 24/7 services.
-If you do have a meal plan, set aside a little extra money for those all-nighters and late-night food runs.
+The campus dining hall is convenient, but most don’t offer 24/7 services.
+If you have a meal plan, set aside extra money for those all-nighters and late-night food runs.
 If you don’t have a meal plan, you’ll need to plan for a larger grocery budget.

 When you shop for snacks, coffee or microwavable meals, keep your budget minimal by shopping at discount stores, and be on the lookout for sales, coupons or rewards cards.
 It’s also smart to create meal plans and bring a shopping list so you don’t risk buying more than you truly need.